hyunwoongko/pydatrie/README.md

 # Pydatrie
 Pydatire is a pure python implementation of DARTS (Double ARray Trie System).
-It was introduced by Aoe at 1989 and used main data structure of [`mecab`](https://github.com/taku910/mecab), one of the most famous Japenese morpheme analyzer.
+It was introduced by Aoe at 1989 and used for main data structure of [`mecab`](https://github.com/taku910/mecab), one of the most famous Japenese morpheme analyzer.
 I ported [java implementation of this](https://github.com/zhaoshiyu/SEANLP/blob/master/src/main/java/cn/edu/kmust/seanlp/collection/trie/DATrie.java) to python and added many features like searching keys and values by given prefix.